NHeijne/assignment1/Project1N_1_2/README.txt

 	It is efficient for lookup by one key.
 	We use it for the table in the CYK algorithm so that we can efficiently get and edit, and easily insert, the LHS of a rule in the cell.

+	For generating trees from the CYK table we use the class tree.hh.
+Credits go to Kasper Peeters.
+Information is at http://tree.phi-sci.com/documentation.html.